anowell/blog/posts/deep-style-wall.md

 end
 ```

-This creates a `HashMap` that maps each filter to a set of image paths (random pairings) while ensuring that each filter is used approximately the same number of times overall.
+This creates a `Hash` that maps each filter to a set of image paths (random pairings) while ensuring that each filter is used approximately the same number of times overall.
 I added a quick snippet to pre-upload all my images to the Algorithmia Data API:

 ```ruby
 data_dir = client.dir("data://.my/test")